khaiowo/Thalindor/Character (dormant character) 1e73e8a5a27e80f4a3fff7c7a1da3d58.md

 3. The Veiled Weaver
 Domain: Fate, Time, DestinyStatus: Dormant, residing in the spaces between realmsNature: A mysterious entity said to pull the strings of fate, unseen and untouchable.Description:Known only through hushed whispers and fragmented prophecies, the Veiled Weaver is said to bind destinies together in a web of unknown purpose.
 It does not intervene directly but guides events from behind the veil of reality.
 Many believe it is neither a god nor a mortal but something beyond both, existing in the spaces between worlds.
 Legends Say:
-It once guided the greatest heroes of Elyndros, shaping their destinies for a purpose none can understand.
+It once guided the greatest heroes of Thalindor, shaping their destinies for a purpose none can understand.
 Its return would bring the final threads of fate into a singular point of convergence, altering the world's future irreparably.

 ---